DougSpardel/CranBerryStuffing/README.md

 # MoodSic

 ## Title
-* as a user id like to produce a list of underground songs related to my mood
+* as a user I'd like to produce a list of underground songs related to my mood

 ## Introduction
-* This app is used to put sound to your mood, plug in a description of your mood and output your catered playlist!
+* This app is used to put sound to your mood, select your mood from the dropdown and output your catered playlist with an associated GIF!

 ## Installation
-* This reqruires no installation
+* This requires no installation

 ## Usage
-* Put two or more adjectives to produce songs that pertain to the mood
+* Select your mood from the dropdown

+* Click "Generate Playlist"

+* Click on any specific song to be redirected to Jamendo

+* Once generate playlist is clicked, a GIF is displayed

+* With every input, a new gif appears on screen along side previous gifs, stored in the local storage allowing users to remember what they searched

 ## Requirement
 * When I input a description of my mood, the interface provides a list of 10 suggested songs

 * When I click on the song it takes me to the SoundCloud link

 ## Technologies
-* SoundCloud API
+* Jamendo API

-* GPT API
+* Giphy API

+* Bootstrap

 ## Contributing
 * Team Cranberry